Nose Piercing Bumps - Causes & Treatments Guide

 Nickel, in particular, is one of the biggest allergens in jewelry.
 Lots of people can’t tolerate it.
 It begins a reaction in our skin that can end up culminating in these nose piercing bumps.

-When your skin is in a constant state of being irritated, it can set the stage for the development of these pesky bumps.
+When your skin is in a constant state of being irritated, it can set the stage for the development of a pesky bump on a nose ring.

 Instead of using nickel, you should go for metals that carry less risk of allergic reactions.
 Those can include surgical-grade titanium and gold.
 Titanium is affordable so even if you’re on a strict budget, you’ll be able to buy that metal without bankrupting yourself.